• Skip to primary navigation

 With that said, I haven’t been to the mall in over 3 years.
 I hate the mall.
 I hate parking at the mall.
 I hate waiting on lines.
 I hate having to listen to little kids scream.
 I’ll never shop at the mall again because I have access to the world’s largest mall right on my computer, iPad, and phone.

-shopping on amazon 100% of the time, I buy whatever I need online.
+100% of the time, I buy whatever I need online.
 I believe that this practice is quickly becoming the standard among most buyers.
 Let’s revisit the unremarkable shoe purchase I initially spoke of.
 You’ll notice that my general process for shopping online involves heavy consideration of customer reviews.
 Reviews are or should be, written by shoppers who came before me — people who currently use the product I am considering buying.
 Their insight holds great value to me.
 According to Econsultancy, 61% of customers read online reviews before making a purchase decision.
 The same article states that consumer reviews left by fellow shoppers are nearly 12 times more trusted than the manufacturer’s product descriptions.

 Please, anyone who reads this answer – understand the power of reviews on the Amazon platform.